nstapelbroek/phphighcharts/README.md

 Installation
 ------------

- 1. Add the library to your requirementsdependencies:
+ 1. Add the library to composer.json:

 ```
 // composer.json